ITfoxtec/FoxIDs/docs/deployment-window-iis.md

 # IIS on Windows Server

-Deploy FoxIDs on Windows Server with MongoDB and OpenSearch.
+Deploy FoxIDs on Windows Server with MongoDB or PostgreSQL.

 This is a description of how to make a default [deployment](#deployment) and [log in for the first time](#first-login).

 A FoxIDs installation is like a bucket, there is no external dependencies and it's easy to archive a very high uptime with little effort.
-**FoxIDs are updated by downloading source code from the [release](https://github.com/ITfoxtec/FoxIDs/releases) and ????  ** New FoxIDs releases is backwards compatible, please consult the [release notes](https://github.com/ITfoxtec/FoxIDs/releases) before updating.
+**FoxIDs are updated by downloading FoxIDs-x.x.x-win-x64.zip from the new [release](https://github.com/ITfoxtec/FoxIDs/releases) and updating the two websites.
+New FoxIDs releases is backwards compatible, please consult the release notes before updating.

 Pre requirements:
-- You have a Windows Server with Internet Information Services (IIS) - fully updated.
+- You have a Windows Server (or Windows 10/11) with Internet Information Services (IIS) - fully updated.
 - You have basic knowledge about Windows Servers and IIS.

-This guid describe how to install FoxIDs on a single server but you can easily divide the installation on to different servers.
+This guid describe how to install FoxIDs on a single server but you can divide the installation on to different servers.

 This deployment include:

-- Two websites one for FoxIDs and one for the FoxIDs Control (Client and API) deployed with xcopy from source code.
+- Two websites one for FoxIDs and one for the FoxIDs Control (Admin Client and API).
 - The two websites is exposed on two different domains / sub-domains.
-- MongoDB is a NoSQL database and contains all data including tenants, environments and users.
-Deploy [MongoDB Community Edition](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/) on Windows.
-You can optionally use your own PostgreSQL instance instead of MongoDB.
+- NoSQL database and contains all data including tenants, environments and users.
+Either deploy [MongoDB Community Edition](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/) or [PostgreSQL](https://www.postgresql.org/download/windows/).
-- Default holds the cache in the database.
-Optionally use a Redis cache if you are installing a FoxIDs cluster with high throughput.
-The cache holds sequences (e.g., login and logout) and handle counters to secure authentication against various attacks and data cache (Redis only) to improve performance.
-Redis is deployed with the [official Redis](https://hub.docker.com/_/redis) Docker image.

 ## Deployment